Selection of LLM Fine-Tuning Data based on Orthogonal Rules

 \section{Introduction}

-Large language models (LLMs) have been widely utilized across a diverse range of applications.
-Pretraining and fine-tuning these models typically require large and diverse datasets.
-Studies have found that data quality is critical for training good LLMs \citep{brown2020language, chowdhery2023palm, du2022glam, dubey2024llama, wenzek2019ccnet}.
-For instance, Meta’s LIMA paper \citep{zhou2024lima} demonstrated that using only 1000 carefully curated data samples can achieve better performance than using the original 50k samples.
-Similar phenomena have been observed in other studies where selecting a subset of high-quality datasets increases the training convergence and model performance \citep{cao2023instruction, hsieh2023distilling, xie2024data, sachdeva2024train, zhang2023opt, javaheripi2023phi}.
+Large language models (LLMs) have been widely adopted across a diverse range of applications.
+Training these models—both during pre-training and fine-tuning—typically requires large and varied datasets.
+Prior work has shown that data quality plays a critical role in the effectiveness of LLM training \citep{brown2020language, chowdhery2023palm, du2022glam, dubey2024llama, wenzek2019ccnet}.
+For example, Meta’s LIMA paper \citep{zhou2024lima} demonstrated that just 1K carefully curated samples can outperform a much larger set of 50K original samples.
+Similar findings have emerged from other studies, where selecting high-quality data subsets improves both training efficiency and model performance \citep{cao2023instruction, hsieh2023distilling, xie2024data, sachdeva2024train, zhang2023opt}.